flengyel/ArcInfoGrid2Shapefile/README.md

 Python program to convert an ArcInfo Grid ASCII raster file to an ESRI shapefile with a single layer containing oriented grid square polygons centered at the pixels of the grid, each containing an attribute value equal to the value of the corresponding ArcInfo raster pixel.
-The ArcInfo Grid ASCII header cellsize <code>parameter</code> determines the size of the grid squares.
+The ArcInfo Grid ASCII header <code>cellsize</code> parameter determines the size of the grid squares.

+The program was written to upload raster data in a format useable by [CartoDB](http://www.cartodb.com).
+See the [following correspondence](https://groups.google.com/d/msg/cartodb/fbjRhgO-AMo/x8Mfy_Z_8DgJ) on the [CartoDB google group](https://groups.google.com/forum/?fromgroups=#!forum/cartodb).

 ## Notes on coordinates ##
 The following was determined from ESRI documentation of ArcInfo Grid ASCII files online, and